Pointwise eigenfunction estimates and intrinsic ultracontractivity-type properties of Feynman-Kac semigroups for a class

 \item[(2)] If there is $t>0$ such that

-then $\semi T$ is GSD.
-If, moreover, $p(t,\cdot)$ is bounded for all $t>0$, then any of these two conditions also implies IUC. \end{itemize} \end{proposition}
+then $\{T_t\dvtx t \geq0\}$ is GSD.
+If, moreover, $p(t,\cdot)$ is bounded for all $t>0$, then any of these two conditions also implies IUC. \end{longlist} \end{proposition}

 Finally, we give another description of AGSD/AIUC.
-In order to do that we need to put one more condition on the L\'evy measure.
+In order to do that, we need to put one more condition on the L\'evy measure.

-\begin{assumption} For every $R>0$ we have $\log \nu \in L^1(B(0,R)^c, \nu(x)dx)$. \end{assumption}
+\begin{assumption} For every $R>0$, we have $\log\nu\in L^1(B(0,R)^c, \nu(x)\,dx)$. \end{assumption}

-Under Assumptions \ref{ass:assnu}--\ref{ass:asscomp} and \ref{ass:assnulog}, and for all $A \in \cB(\R^d)$ such that $\dist(A,0)>0$ we define the functionals
+Under Assumptions~\ref{assassnu}--\ref{assasscomp} and~\ref{assassnulog}, and for all $A \in\mathcal{B}(\mathbf{R}^d)$ such that $\operatorname{dist}(A,0)>0$ we define the functionals

-Note that under Assumption \ref{ass:assnulog} $F^V_A(\nu)$ is well defined.
-We call the functional $E^V_A(\nu)$ \emph{energy}, $H_A(\nu)$ \emph{entropy}, and $F^V_A(\nu)$ \emph{free energy} in set $A$ for the given potential $V$ and L\'evy measure $\nu(dx)$.
-Note that since $\nu(x)$ is the Radon-Nikod\'ym derivative of the L\'evy measure with respect to Lebesgue measure, $H_A(\nu)$ is in fact the relative entropy (or Kullback-Leibler functional) of the L\'evy measure with respect to Lebesgue measure.
+Note that under Assumption~\ref{assassnulog} $F^V_A(\nu)$ is well defined.
+We call the functional $E^V_A(\nu)$ \emph{energy}, $H_A(\nu)$ \emph{entropy} and $F^V_A(\nu)$ \emph{free energy} in set $A$ for the given potential $V$ and L\'evy measure $\nu(dx)$.
+Note that since $\nu(x)$ is the Radon--Nikod\'ym derivative of the L\'evy measure with respect to Lebesgue measure, $H_A(\nu)$ is in fact the relative entropy (or Kullback--Leibler functional) of the L\'evy measure with respect to Lebesgue measure.
 Then we have the following characterization of AGSD/AIUC.